-The ICES 2020 Icelandic ecosystem overview report indicates that within the ecoregion, abrasion caused by bottom trawls has been shown to impact fragile three-dimensional biogenic habitats in particular (e.g. sponge aggregations, coral gardens, and coral reefs), with impacts happening mainly in deeper waters ( > 200 m).
+The ICES 2022 Icelandic ecosystem overview report indicates that the main abrasive pressure in the Icelandic Waters ecoregion is caused by mobile bottom-fishing gears (targeting fish, shrimp, and Norway lobster Nephrops norvegicus).
+Within the ecoregion, abrasion caused by bottom trawls has been shown to impact fragile three-dimensional biogenic habitats in particular (e.g. sponge aggregations, coral gardens, and coral reefs), with impacts happening mainly in deeper waters ( > 200 m).
 Effects of bottom trawling on soft substrates in shallow waters have been shown to be minor.
 Other impacts involve overturning boulders, scouring the seabed, and direct removal of and/or damage to epifaunal organisms.